-Here you’ll find news and information about me, Brett Ryback – the actor, composer, and playwright – in addition to my irregular blog.
-Find me on facebook and twitter, and subscribe to my mailing list.
+Here you’ll find news and information about me, Brett Ryback – the actor, composer, and writer – in addition to my irregular blog.

 Thanks for coming!

 In a recent post about Race and the New Generation of Musical Theatre, I gave a shout out to Michael R. Jackson, a musical theatre composer/lyricist whose work I recently came to know, and who was telling stories about people of color in a way I’d never seen before.